czlabinger/LanternTracker/README.md

 A Hollow Knight mod that tracks all the Lumafly lanterns in the game.

+Currently has very many debug logs.
+Will remove as development continues

 ## TODO

 - [ ] Check when decoration is destroyed